Drdivya22Tomar/Drdivya22Tomar/README.md

 - 👋 Hi, I’m @Drdivya22Tomar
 - 👀 I’m interested in data science using Python
-- 🌱 I’m currently learning Stats
+- 🌱 I’m currently learning Stata
 - 💞️ I’m looking to collaborate on medical data
 - 📫 How to reach me - divyatomer009@gmail.com